 Abstract

 A meta-analysis suggested that the Implicit Relational Assessment Procedure (IRAP) has potential “as a tool for clinical assessment”.
 Here I present evidence to the contrary.
-Using all published and unpublished file-drawer data available to me, I bootstrapping 95% Confidence Intervals for each IRAP D score.
+Using all published and unpublished file-drawer data already available to me, I bootstrapping 95% Confidence Intervals for each IRAP D score.
 Results demonstrate that Confidence Intervals are extremely wide: regardless of the estimated D score, the data is equally compatible with a ‘true’ score lying anywhere in the range of very negative to very positive.
 The IRAP is therefore not currently suitable for individual level use or assessment in research or applied settings.

 The IRAP is not suitable for individual use due to very wide confidence intervals around D scores

-The Implicit Relational Assessment Procedure (IRAP) is a reaction-time based task that has seen significant use as both a measure of implicit attitudes (Dawson et al., 2009) stand within Contextual Behavioral Science (Perez et al., 2019).
+The Implicit Relational Assessment Procedure (IRAP) is a reaction-time based task that has seen significant use as both a measure of implicit attitudes (Dawson et al., 2009) within Contextual Behavioral Science (Perez et al., 2019).
 In their meta-analysis of clinically relevant IRAP studies, Vahey et al. (2015) argued that the IRAP has potential “as a tool for clinical assessment” (p.64).
 However, for the IRAP to have individual-level utility, for clinical use or otherwise, scores produced by the task would need to be well estimated and come with a low degree of uncertainty.

 Unfortunately, there is good a priori reason to believe that the IRAP’s scores – typically quantified using the D scoring algorithm (Barnes-Holmes et al., 2010; Greenwald et al., 2003) – are likely to be poorly estimated.
-In a typical IRAP, D scores are calculated from only 36 pairs of reaction times.
+In a typical IRAP, a D score for a given trial-type is calculated from only 18 pairs of reaction times.
 This is in contrast to the use of reaction time based tasks elsewhere in psychology.
 For example, the Implicit Association Test calculates scores from 120 reaction times (Greenwald et al., 1998), and the Stroop effect is frequently calculated from several hundred reaction times (Liefooghe et al., 2019).
-Given the high degree of variability and skew associated with reaction time data (Ratcliff, 1993; Whelan, 2008), this mean that any given individual’s IRAP effect is likely to be poorly estimated.
+Given the high degree of variability and skew associated with reaction time data (Ratcliff, 1993; Whelan, 2008), this means that any given individual’s IRAP effect is likely to be poorly estimated.
 However, specifically how well has not yet been quantified.
 This study therefore uses existing data from a large number of published and unpublished studies to estimate (1) the width of confidence intervals around IRAP D scores, (2) the proportion of D scores that can accurately be said to differ from zero (i.e., where evidence of an IRAP effect was obtained), and (3) the proportion of D scores that can be said to differ from one another (i.e., agnostic to the zero point).

 Method